-- 1. (Deleted). - 2.
-A licence/permit issuer shall maintain a departmental licence/permit register. - 3.
-A licence/permit issuer shall enter data on issuing, amending, repealing a licence/permit, as well as data on issuing duplicates, into the departmental licence/permit register within two days after making a decision. - 4.
-The following shall also be entered into the departmental licence/permit register: - a) data on a licence/permit holder: name for the ministry or public sub-agency within the ministry defined in the Law of Georgia on the Structure, Powers, and Rules of Operation of the Government of Georgia; data on registering with the Register of Entrepreneurial and Non-entrepreneurial (Non-commercial) Legal Persons for an individual entrepreneur or a legal person (other organisational entity); first and last names, information on places of residence and employment for a natural person - b) data on firm name (first and last names) of a licence/permit holder, organisational-legal form, change of location, or reorganisation - c) licence/permit types - d) licence/permit certificate number and date of issue, legal address of the licence or permit issuer that is issued under a public administrative procedure, and identity of the official signing the respective decision. - 5.
-A licence and/or a permit issuer that is issued under a public administrative procedure shall: - a) (deleted); - b) publish data on issuing, amending, and repealing a licence in the Legislative Herald of Georgia, the official gazette of Georgia, within ten days after making a decision, except for information on licences issued through computer-aided control systems; - c) permits issued by a local self-government body shall be made public by the permit issuer. - 6.
-(Deleted). - 7.
-(Deleted). - 8.
-(Deleted). - 9.
-(Deleted). - 10.
-(Deleted). - 11.
-Everyone may become familiar with the data contained in a departmental licence/permit register and may receive public information on licences/permits as provided for by the General Administrative Code of Georgia.
+2. A licence/permit issuer shall maintain a departmental licence/permit register.

+3. A licence/permit issuer shall enter data on issuing, amending, or repealing a licence/permit, as well as data on issuing duplicates, into the departmental licence/permit register within two days after making a decision.

+4. The following shall also be entered into the departmental licence/permit register:

+a) data on a licence/permit holder: name - for the ministry or public sub-agency within the ministry defined in the Law of Georgia on the Structure, Powers, and Rules of Operation of the Government of Georgia; data on registering with the Register of Entrepreneurial and Non-entrepreneurial (Noncommercial) Legal Persons - for an individual entrepreneur or a legal person (other organisational entity); first and last names, information on places of residence and employment - for a natural person b) data on firm name (first and last names) of a licence/permit holder, organisational-legal form, change of location, or reorganisation c) licence/permit types d) licence/permit certificate number and date of issue, legal address of the licence or permit issuer that is issued under a public administrative procedure, and identity of the official signing the respective decision.

+5. The issuer of a licence and/or a permit that is issued under a public administrative procedure shall:

+a) (deleted)

+b) publish data on issuing, amending, and repealing a licence in the Legislative Herald of Georgia, the official gazette of Georgia, within ten days after making a decision, except for information on licences issued through computer-aided control systems;

+c) permits issued by a local self-government body shall be made public by the permit issuer.

+11. Everyone may review the data contained in a departmental licence/permit register and may receive public information on licences/permits as provided by the General Administrative Code of Georgia.